MikeRZhang1/CPSC4850_Final_Project/README.md

 2.  **Trust-Region Methods:** Implementing a Trust-Region algorithm with Cauchy point updates in PyTorch.
 3.  **Non-linear Least Squares:** Adapting the Levenberg-Marquardt algorithm for neural network regression tasks.

 The results indicate that Strong Wolfe line search consistently improves convergence speed and out-of-sample performance for standard classification and regression tasks.
-While the second-order methods (Trust-Region and Levenberg-Marquardt) proved more complex to implement, they demonstrated remarkable stability and offer promising avenues for future research in robust model training.
+While the second-order methods (Trust-Region and Levenberg-Marquardt) proved more complex to implement, they demonstrated adequate stability and offer promising avenues for future exploration.

 ---

 ## File Descriptions

-The project is organized into the following modules and notebooks:
+The project is organized into the following scripts and notebooks:

 ### Source Code
 * **`models.py`** Contains the PyTorch neural network architectures used for experimentation, including the Convolutional Neural Networks (CNNs) for image classification and the Multi-Layer Perceptron (MLP) for regression.